 Austria is another of the top countries pursuing zero-waste.
-Austria became particular about protecting the environment in the 1970s.
+This Central European country became particular about protecting the environment in the 1970s.
 Since then, the country has followed strict rules that aim to reduce air pollution and, in turn, help mitigate the impacts of climate change.
 The country also created policies and made efforts to protect its water sources and manage its waste production and disposal.

 Like Germany, Austria has its own waste sorting policies.
 The citizens of Austria use brown garbage bins to collect organic waste so they can process it into compost.
 The gray bin is for clear glass, the green bin is for colored glass, the yellow bin is for PET bottles and cans, and the black bin is for trash that you can’t recycle.

 Also, Austria has a national heating network that keeps houses warm during the winter and summer periods.
 The city of Vienna strongly relies on biomass to produce energy.
 They generated energy by burning waste they couldn’t recycle.

 Burning trash is not a no-waste practice as it releases greenhouse gas emissions.
 However, in Vienna, the fumes go through a triple filter system to ensure emissions are as low as possible.
 This makes it safer than dumping plastic and packaging waste in landfills.